-It’s bright and light I’m happy to go in there now.
-The only thing is the sofa is a wee bit old, but I’ll get that eventually.
+It’s bright and light and I’m happy to go in there now.
+The only thing is the sofa is a wee bit old, but I’ll get to that eventually.

 I can still remember how I felt during my illness….. but sometimes it seems so far in the past.
 I think you appreciate it more when you haven’t done the changes and renovations quickly.
 It was definitely that what kept me going.
 I was determined: if I can get through this ….I can do this…

-The one thing you do learn, you don’t have an endless pot of money and sometimes you are better to live in it and get a feel for it and plan ahead what you want to do.
+The one thing you do learn is that you don’t have an endless pot of money.
+Sometimes you are better to live in it and get a feel for it and plan ahead what you want to do.

 When I first got the house I felt really good.
 I’ve got my own house.
 I felt grown up.
 Then there was the period when I really didn’t enjoy being in the house….
 Then, when I was ill, I liked the safety of the house and I was reconnecting with it again… although it was a really bad shape, very old fashioned and not much done to it.

 Now that I’ve done it up to the way that I like, I really enjoy coming home to it.
 I don’t dread coming in.